robertwenner/comics/doc/checks.md

 ```

 To disable a single check, don't include it in the `Checks` section.

+You can specify each check only once.
+If you specify a check more than once,
+only one will get used, but it's undefined which one.

 Available checks are all Perl modules found on your system where the name
 starts with `Comic::Check::`.